fredrbl/energyEth/README.md

 - **populus.json**: This is the file where all the blockchain network properties are stored.
 Examples is the mainnet for ethereum or a testRPC

 ## The contracts:
-- **Duration:** This is a duration differentiated method.
-In the thesis, this is called the _day ahead_ trading
+- **Duration:** This is a duration differentiated method without.
+In the thesis, this is called the _day ahead_ trading without security check
-- **DurationSecure:** This is the _day ahead_ trading without a security check in the smart contract
+- **DurationSecure:** This is the _day ahead_ trading with a security check in the smart contract.
+This is therefore the main day ahead contract.
 - **FlexCoin:** This is the payment contract.
 This creates houses and performs payments between the houses, independent on the trading mechanism
 - **FutureBlock:** This is when the grid operator sells a future block of energy.
 It is called _load curtailment_ trading in the master thesis
 - **RealTime:** This is the _real time_ trading in the master thesis